webhintio/hint/README.md

 This can take a bit so please be patient.

-To learn more about the internals of `webhint`, the structure of the project, how to create new hints, parsers, formatters, etc, take a look at the online [contributor guide][contributor guide] (or the [local version][local contributor guide]).
+To learn more about the internals of `webhint`, the structure of the project, how to create new hints, parsers, formatters, etc, and take a look at the online [contributor guide][contributor guide] (or the [local version][local contributor guide]).